 A man speaking hateful rhetoric in 1922 is still distinct from the dictator who launched invasions and ordered exterminations in 1941.
 To erase that distinction is to erase the entire framework of individual rights, presumption of innocence, and proportional justice.

 Even if Kirk’s rhetoric was statist or offensive, he gave critics the chance to meet him on the intellectual battlefield.
-They could debate, protest, boycott, or ridicule.
 Once you cross into violence, you eliminate dialogue and embrace the very authoritarianism anarchists claim to oppose.

 Rights cannot depend on how others interpret your words.
 If speech can be treated as violence, then nobody has rights at all.
 The loudest mob gets to decide who may speak and who must die.
 That is tyranny, not liberty.

-The libertarian answer to speech is always more speech—not bullets.
+The libertarian answer to offensive speech is always more speech, better speech—not bullets.
+To emerge truly victorious, one must conquer their foes on equal grounds.
+Victory outside of the intellectual battlefield is pyrrhic.
 To endorse murder because someone’s words are unpopular is not resistance to oppression; it is the purest form of it.

-Even if one accepts the most extreme accusations—that Kirk was a “Christian nationalist bigot spreading hate”—it remains true that he never wielded violence himself.
-He engaged in speech, however controversial.
-That meant he could always be challenged with counter-speech.
-He could be debated, refuted, exposed, mocked, or ignored.
+Even if one accepts the harshest accusations — that Kirk was a “Christian nationalist bigot spreading hate” — the fact remains: he never wielded violence himself.
+His weapon was speech, however controversial.
+And speech can always be met with counter-speech.
+He could have been debated, refuted, exposed, mocked, or ignored.

-By killing him, his critics ensured that no one would ever again have the chance to change his mind or confront his arguments.
-They robbed themselves of the opportunity to win through persuasion.
-He was not defeated in the higher arena of intellectual debate.
-Violence does not just silence the speaker—it silences the dialogue.
+By killing him, his critics ensured that no one will ever again have the chance to change his mind or confront his arguments directly.
+They robbed themselves of the opportunity to defeat him in the higher arena of persuasion.
+He was not discredited through reason; he was erased through force.

 Conclusion: Why Rights Must Be Universal